SolaceProducts/pubsubplus-gcp-quickstart/README.md

 This repository explains how to install a Solace PubSub+ Software Event Broker in various configurations onto Google Compute Engine (GCE) Linux Virtual Machines.
 This guide is intended for development and demo purposes.

-The recommended event broker version is 9.4 or later.
+The supported event broker version is 9.7 or later.
+For earlier broker releases use [this GitHub version of the QuickStart](//github.com/SolaceProducts/pubsubplus-gcp-quickstart/tree/v1.0.0).

 ## Description of the Solace PubSub+ Software Event Broker